RobsRoby/pomopets/README.md

 9. **Security**: Rest assured that your data is secure with built-in security measures to protect your privacy.

-## Installation

-To install PomoPets on your desktop, follow these steps:

-1. Download the PomoPets installation package from the provided source.

-2. Extract the contents of the package to a directory of your choice on your local machine.

-3. Navigate to the extracted directory and locate the executable file (e.g., `PomoPets.exe`).

-4. Double-click the executable file to launch PomoPets.

-5. Follow the on-screen instructions to complete the installation process.

-6. Once installed, you can launch PomoPets from your desktop or application menu.

 ## Usage

 Getting started with PomoPets is easy: